Exclusive - Takata says has modified compound involved in air bag recalls

 BIG THREE

-A 2012 Takata employee roster from Monclova shows a number of workers made air bag inflators for several Ford vehicles.
-And online profiles of three senior employees mentioned their involvement in the development of several popular Ford, GM and Chrysler models.
+A 2012 Takata employee roster from Monclova shows a number of workers made air bag inflators for several Ford (F.N) vehicles.
+And online profiles of three senior employees mentioned their involvement in the development of several popular Ford, GM (GM.N) and Chrysler (FCHA.MI) models.

 Available data puts the total production of those models at up to 6.6 million cars, though it's not clear whether all were equipped with Takata air bags.